MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-28-release-notes.md

 The release of MRTK 2.8.0 brings in several bug fixes for community-filed issues as well as some new features that you, the MRTK community have requested!

+Today we would like to announce MRTK3 as the name that we will be calling the next version MRTK!
 With the next version of MRTK gleaming in the horizon, we want to remind everyone how important the MRTK community's contributions have been to shaping the MRTK into what it is today and what it is going to be in the future.
-We would love if you looked over the MRTK v3 section of the MRTK Roadmap as well as watch our [GDC 2022 Creating Cross-Platofrm Mixed Reality Expericenes panel](https://www.youtube.com/watch?v=8i3caXfE318&t=8s), and then bring your thoughts and ideas to the MRTK repository's [Discussions board](https://github.com/microsoft/MixedRealityToolkit-Unity/discussions) or [file a Feature Request issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Feature+Request&template=feature-request.md&title=) and tag 'v3'!
-We are looking forward to sharing more v3 information with you in the near future and hearing your feedback.
+We would love if you looked over the MRTK3 section of the MRTK Roadmap as well as watch our [GDC 2022 Creating Cross-Platofrm Mixed Reality Expericenes panel](https://www.youtube.com/watch?v=8i3caXfE318&t=8s), and then bring your thoughts and ideas to the MRTK repository's [Discussions board](https://github.com/microsoft/MixedRealityToolkit-Unity/discussions) or [file a Feature Request issue](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/new?assignees=&labels=Feature+Request&template=feature-request.md&title=) and tag 'MRTK3'!
+We are looking forward to sharing more MRTK3 information with you in the near future and hearing your feedback.

 While you are waiting for more, we hope that you enjoy MRTK 2.8.0's new features, performance improvements, and bug fixes!
 One last note from us before we dive into the release details.
 The MRTK is a collaborative project.
 Everyone that contributes to MRTK is forever remembered, with our thanks on our [Authors page](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/contributing/authors?view=mrtkunity-2022-05).
 Without you the MRTK would not be as great as it is, so thank you to every individual that has helped shape MRTK into an amazing set of building blocks for VR and AR experiences!